 - Ink Stains: Use a white eraser to erase the fresh stain immediately.
-Don't apply too much pressure so that the color will not come off.
-If the ink is already set, you need to bring your bag to a professional cleaner.
+Don't apply too much pressure so the color will not come off.
+If the ink is already set, you must bring your bag to a professional cleaner.

 - Water Stains: Blot the water stain with a clean, dry cloth and let it dry naturally.

 - Start removing the stain by blotting the stained area as soon as you see them with a dry cloth or tissue.

 - Once the excess liquid is removed, blot the stained area with a damp cloth or tissue using warm water.
 Start at the outside of the stain and work inwards, stopping the stain from spreading.

 - Dab the stained area with a clean, dry cloth or tissue to absorb leftover liquid.
 Don't rub the stain because this will spread the stain.